-We enjoy long-term relationships with clients, and specialize in meeting the needs of small and medium-sized nonprofits.
+We enjoy long-term relationships with clients and specialize in meeting the needs of small and medium-sized nonprofits.
 Every member of our dedicated staff values their university education, yet continues to pursue supplemental specialized nonprofit certificates and credentials.
-This keeps us at the top of our game, and well tuned-in to what’s happening in the nonprofit arena.
-Nonprofit Resources is currently the most experienced, and only accredited organization of it’s type in a five-state area.
+This keeps us at the top of our game, and well-tuned in to what’s happening in the nonprofit arena.
+Nonprofit Resources is currently the most experienced, and only accredited organization of its type in a five-state area.

 There are four ways nonprofits are typically managed.
 Most still follow a standard business model of captive employees and regular payroll.
 These days, however, more organizations than ever are stepping outside the norm to find a more efficient and professional way of doing things.

-The first step is to determine if you’re interested in exploring either managed model, or assisted model.
-Your Board should carefully consider your current situation, and decide if your organization might benefit from a change.
+Your Board of Directors and current staff should carefully consider your current situation, and decide if your organization might benefit from a change.

 - Are we as effective as we’d like to be?

 - Does our organization keep pace with today’s advanced technology?

 - Is overhead too high?

 - Are we clear in our mission and vision, and do operations reflect our passion?

 - What do we wish could be different?

 From there, we develop a contract for services.
 This will completely spell out exactly what you need us to do and how much you will pay for the requested services.
 Our contract will detail whatever payment options work best for you, and every possible detail on transition and terms.
 Your contract will typically include everything from staff and equipment to payroll taxes and benefits.
 One flat fee makes budgeting easy and cash flow predictable.

-As your board begins to strategically evaluate your business model, pay particular importance to staffing.
+As your board begins to strategically evaluate your business model, pay particular importance to the cost of staffing.
 Assess whether you need full-time staff, 12 months of the year.
 Evaluate performance vs. demand, and employee maintenance vs. productivity.
 And look for over-specialization of job duties that may be leading to decreased efficiency.
 To capitalize on time and energy, we provide nonprofit organizations and associations with the expertise they need, when they need it.

 We customize client services, assigning staff specialists as needed to carry out specific goals.
 For example, a publications editor coordinates a monthly newsletter or annual report to keep members and donors connected to your work.
 An exhibits manager oversees the annual meeting and trade shows, working to gain maximum visibility among key audiences.
 Or membership specialists are brought in to enhance programming and build an association’s membership base.

-These specialists operate as an extension of association staff, delivering high quality services that align with and advance the organization’s overall mission.
+These specialists operate as an extension of association staff, delivering high-quality services that align with and advance the organization’s overall mission.
 Each nonprofit pays only for the services they need, finding more value in concentrated, professional expertise.
 By outsourcing functional areas, board members and executives are freed up to concentrate on strategic initiatives.

 High on the list of benefits of partnering with us is the strategic specialization we bring.
 Seasoned executives with years of nonprofit management experience conduct a comprehensive organizational evaluation, offering strategic advice and best practices for moving forward.

-Stretching a dollar will get you so far, and of course it’s important to identify and work to remove any gratuitous expenses.
+Stretching a dollar will get you so far, and of course, it’s important to identify and work to remove any gratuitous expenses.
 Joining together with other organizations that have similar purchasing needs can effectively minimize costs and ‘up’ the value of your money.

 Buying in bulk reduces service fees and purchase rates.
 Pooled resources improve the ability to obtain goods and services, and boost negotiating power.
 The greater the volume of business, the greater the savings.

-Nonprofits managed by AMCs are able to leverage extensive buying power when it comes to meeting planning, marketing and communications, creative services and technology, among others.
+Nonprofits managed by AMCs are able to leverage extensive buying power when it comes to meeting planning, marketing, and communications, creative services and technology, among others.